-- If you’re enrolled in a degree program that consists of flight training at a public college or university, VA reimburses the school the full cost of tuition and fees.*
+- If you’re enrolled in a degree program that consists of flight training at a public college or university, we’ll pay back the school for the net cost of tuition and fees.*

-- If you’re enrolled in a degree program that consists of flight training at a private college or university, VA reimburses the school the full cost of tuition and fees up to a yearly limit.* See the annual maximum amount.
+- If you’re enrolled in a degree program that consists of flight training at a private college or university, we’ll pay back the school for the net cost of tuition and fees up to a yearly limit.* See the annual maximum amount.

 *Your level of eligibility and/or your remaining entitlement limits the payment amount.

 You’ll need to apply for benefits.
 Apply for education benefits.